In this article in series about RYA certifications we reveal how to pass the RYA Yachtmaster® Offshore Certificate of Competence.

 - Instruments including compasses, logs, echo sounders, radio navaids and chartwork instruments

 - Limits of navigational accuracy and margins of safety

 - Lee shore dangers

 - Use of electronic navigation aids for passage planning and passage navigation

 - Use of waypoints and electronic routeing

-- Position fixing with and without use of GPS
+- Position fixing with and without the use of GPS

 - Course to steer and estimated position